SSH Jump Server

 Jump Server using Ezeelogin

 Ezeelogin is a much more powerful and advanced SSH Jumpserver software solution and can be deployed quickly on a Linux server.
 It has powerful features that makes managing hundreds of Linux devices and granting ssh access to these device a piece of cake.
-Do refer to the article to setup and configure a ssh bastion host quickly on your premise or on cloud.

 The OpenSSH based jump server is clearly not enough to meet the modern day requirements of an IT enterprise.
 The challenges for the enterprise are constantly changing and dynamic .
 On day , it could be from maintaining security, granting ssh access to the users to designated server and that too for particular time and on another day it could be the security compliances that needs to be met at the time of a Linux servers infrastructure audit.